aihara-sama/grade-lms/README.md

 # Next.js LMS Application with Supabase Backend

-This project is a Learning Management System (LMS) built using Next.js and Supabase.
-It provides role-based access to courses, lessons, assignments, notifications, and chat functionality for users with different roles: Teacher, Student, and Guest.
+This Next.js LMS (Learning Management System) application provides a platform for managing users, courses, lessons, assignments, notifications, and more.
 The app includes various features like course enrollment, real-time notifications, lesson scheduling, assignment submissions, and user messaging, along with permission handling and notifications using Firebase Cloud Messaging (FCM).

 ## Table of Contents